metacommunities/metacommunities/publications/bigdata_ethnography_2016/log.md

 ## Wed 14 Sep 17:20:04 BST 2016
 -struggled quite a lot of with associative imitation graphs -- working on converting those from ipython,etc to ggplot format.
 But not sure if it is worth the effort.
 - does give some ideas of working with names as I try to do it ...

+## Thu Sep 15 13:19:06 BST 2016

+- all morning working on 'streamgraphs' for forks -- this has been a huge effort, but now have functions that plot them for any repo.
+- seems to be some shift in the data at end of 2014 -- everything shifts in the counts.
+- put in the two stacked plots for android and bootstrap.
+Need to write a bit more commentary on what is going on here.
+- and perhaps think whether counting FOrks is the right thing to do ...